Ebola-hit states plead for more help, WHO rebuked for slow response

 Medical charity MSF (Doctors Without Borders), which has been one of the most active groups in fighting the outbreak, said its spread had created a "wartime" situation in the worst-affected states of Sierra Leone, Liberia and Guinea.
 Nigeria is also facing a smaller separate outbreak.

-Sierra Leone President Ernest Bai Koroma said his nation's only two treatment centers were "overwhelmed".
-In neighboring Liberia, Information Minister Lewis Brown said Ebola-affected rural areas quarantined by troops faced serious food shortages.
+Sierra Leone President Ernest Bai Koroma said his nation's only two treatment centres were "overwhelmed".
+In neighbouring Liberia, Information Minister Lewis Brown said Ebola-affected rural areas quarantined by troops faced serious food shortages.

 "We need a more robust response to the nature of the disease and the way it is affecting us," Koroma said in Freetown, adding he had delivered this message to the WHO, which is coordinating international efforts to try to control the outbreak.